miguepoloc/django_stack/README.md

-# Stack for Django Projects by
+# Stack for Django Projects by Miguel Polo

 ## Features

-- Swagger
+- Swagger and postman are used for documentation
-- Django Toolbar (only local environment)

 ## Requirements